About the Museum

 Museum Foundation

 The Museum Foundation of Pacific Grove was created in 2009 and is supported by donors and the community to advance the Museum’s mission to inspire discovery, wonder, and stewardship of our natural world.
+Through its history, the Museum has benefited from the leadership of a series of committed men and women, including a dedicated board of directors.

 The Museum’s fourth Executive Director is Dr. Rachel M. Miller, who had a successful tenure as the Executive Director of the Arts & Science Center (ASC) of Southeast Arkansas, where she led a period of historic growth and renewal of its buildings, programs, and mission.
 Miller calls herself a connector instead of a director.
 Her work trajectory has always included community engagement, whether it’s been through creating programs for cultural sites or teaching literature and writing in a college classroom or community workshop.